-Track Down the Websites That are Using Your Images Without Permission
+Track Down the Websites That Are Using Your Images Without Permission

 When you upload photos to the internet, others can use them without your knowledge or consent.
 The sheer size of the web makes it difficult to track down every instance of your photographs being used without your knowledge.
-Using the google search image features, you may learn more about the situation and how to handle it effectively.
+Using the Google search image features, you may learn more about the situation and how to handle it effectively.

 What Can Be Done About Picture Theft?

-Those who create weblogs are also frequent targets.
-It’s surprising how few people know the guidelines for using the images included with blog postings.
+Those who create weblogs, blog posts, or regular live telecasts are also frequent targets.
+You’ll be surprised to know the number of people who actually know the guidelines for using the images included with the blog postings.
 If they provide proper attribution, that’s OK, but in practice, people usually just take from each other without giving any acknowledgment.

 What is Online Image Search?